Jared Bauman: Safer Kentucky Act

 During the 2024 Kentucky General Assembly, Bauman introduced and was the primary sponsor of House Bill 5, otherwise known as the "Safer Kentucky Act."
 Included in this bill were increased penalties for numerous crimes including drive by shootings, carjacking, murder of first responders, and trespassing.
 Also included in this bill was a "three strike law" to punish repeat violent offenders, measures to prevent charitable organizations from posting bail for violent offenders (also known as "Madelynn's Law"), and tougher sentencing for those who flee from the police (also known as "Jake's Law").

-Despite being vetoed by Governor Andy Beshear, HB5 was passed by a veto override on April 12, and was signed into law by Secretary of State Michael Adams on April 15.
+Despite being vetoed by Governor Andy Beshear, the bill was passed into law by a veto override on April 12 of that year.